-10.1 The quality system of a broker should be defined in writing, approved and kept uptodate.
+10.1 The quality system of a broker should be defined in writing, approved and kept up-todate.
 It should set out the responsibilities, processes and risk management in relation to their activities.
-It can be assessed by the competent authorities.

 Personnel

 10.2 Any member of personnel involved in the brokering activities should be trained in the applicable EU and national legislation and in the issues concerning falsified medicinal products.